babadanial/basketball-video-search/README.md

   - direct image embeddings using each of
     - Cohere Embed
     - CLIP
-- Embeddings of query text are computed and exhaustive search against the embedding spaces is run
+- Embeddings of query text are computed, and exhaustive search against the embedding spaces above is run

 ## Requirements